PeizhuoLi/neural-blend-shapes/README.md

 ### Animation

 We provide a simple light and camera setting in `eval_constant/simple_scene.blend`.
+We use `ffmpeg` to convert images into video.
+Pealse make sure you have installed it before running.
 You may need to adjust it before using.
 To render the obj files genrated above, run

 ~~~bash
 cd blender_script
 blender ../eval_constant/simple_scene.blend -P render_mesh.py -b
 ~~~

 The rendered per-frame image will be saved in `demo/images` and composited video will be saved as `demo/video.mov`.
-We use `ffmpeg` to convert images into video.
-Pealse make sure you have installed it.

 ### Skinning Weight